node-ipc/node-ipc/README.md

 ----
 #### Types of IPC Sockets

 1. ``Local IPC`` Uses ***Unix Sockets*** to give lightning fast communication and avoid the network card to reduce overhead and latency.
+[Local Unix Socket examples ](https://github.com/RIAEvangelist/node-ipc/tree/master/example/unixSocket/ "Unix Socket Node IPC examples")
 2. ``IPC over TCP`` Uses ***TCP Sockets*** to give the most reliable communication across the network.
 Can be used for local IPC as well, but is slower than #1's Unix Socket Implementation because TCP sockets go through the network card while Unix Sockets do not.
+[Local or remote network TCP Socket examples ](https://github.com/RIAEvangelist/node-ipc/tree/master/example/TCPSocket/ "TCP Socket Node IPC examples")
 3. ``Remote IPC over TLS`` ***coming soon...***
 4. ``Remote IPC over UDP`` Uses ***UDP Sockets*** to give the **fastest network communication**.
 UDP is less reliable but much faster than TCP.
 It is best used for streaming non critical data like sound, video, or multiplayer game data as it can drop packets depending on network connectivity and other factors.
 UDP can be used for local IPC as well, but is slower than #1's Unix Socket Implementation because UDP sockets go through the network card while Unix Sockets do not.
+[Local or remote network UDP Socket examples ](https://github.com/RIAEvangelist/node-ipc/tree/master/example/UDPSocket/ "UDP Socket Node IPC examples")

 ----